MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-L-Rural-BusinessCooperative-Service-Rural-Housing-Service-Rural-Utilities-Service-Department-Agriculture/part-5001-Guaranteed-Loans/subpart-A-General-Provisions/section-5001.3.md

 *Power purchase agreement* means the terms and conditions governing the sale and transportation of power produced by the borrower to another party.

 *Professional service* means services used by the borrower for planning and developing a project, including, but not limited to, appraisals, architectural services, surveys, environmental impact analyses, implementing mitigation measures, and establishing or acquiring property rights.
 Such services are generally rendered by persons licensed or certified by States or accreditation associations, such as architects, engineers, accountants, attorneys, or appraisers, and those rendered by loan packagers, but not including loan finders.
+A loan finder fee is not considered a professional service.

 *Project* means the activity identified by a lender in its application for a loan guarantee for which the guaranteed loan funds will be used.